irtf-nwcrg/rg-materials/ietf104-2019-03/ietf104_swif_hackathon.md

 * Add a Python wrapper to the SWIF Codec, then Python test and simulation applications.

 ### Strategy
-1- Work on encoder first, with an operational SWIF encoder + server application.
+* Work on encoder first, with an operational SWIF encoder + server application.
 Add unitary tests for the encoder.
-2- Work on decoder and test the whole chain: server - client.
+* Then work on decoder and test the whole chain: server - client.
 Add unitary tests for the decoder and the whole chain.

-In parallel, work on Python wrapper and python applications.
+* In parallel, work on Python wrapper and python applications.

 ## Tasks